The classes for the 2017-18 school year are as follows:

 Parent workshop topics might include:

-Parent Talk sessions take place in a variety of community spaces, including libraries and Boys and Girls Club of Calgary locations.
+Parent Talk sessions take place in a variety of community spaces, including libraries and Boys & Girls Clubs of Calgary locations.

-For information about locations in your neighbourhood, please contact us.
+For information about locations in your neighbourhood, please contact:

 Home-Start is an international program that Boys & Girls Clubs of Calgary offers.
 Home-Start operates in over 22 different countries around the world.